tcjj3/Himawari-8_Docker/README.md

 ```
 http://[Your IP]:5006
 ```
-   Or other port (In the above "Start" example):
+   Or the other port (Using in the above "Start" example):
 ```
 http://[Your IP]:5007
 ```